makgill/deryk/_bitcoinhumour/lukoos-nest.md

 This "anthology" is not meant to shame Luke Dashjr or otherwise incite any actions towards him whatsoever.
 As far as I can see, Luke is actually a nice person, a good father, and an excellent coder (despite having insane economic ideas about Bitcoin).
 People should not be punished for wrong-think.
 Learn to laugh instead at these quotes with good charity towards the possibility of nuance that doesn't come through.

 *Seriously.
 Don't harass people for wrong opinions.
 Lighten up a bit.
-Ingore them, laugh, or simply appreciate them for the good things they do despite them.*
+Ignore them, laugh, or simply appreciate those people for the good things they do despite their bad ideas.*

 ---